A “BEST PRACTICES” APPROACH

 In 1994, Katherine and David Bradley founded CityBridge Foundation (originally called the Advisory Board Foundation) to extend the “best practices” method of their businesses into a philanthropic enterprise.
 The Foundation first worked in international health.

-Since then, CityBridge has expanded its focus to serve the full Preschool–grade 12 continuum, looking to find and invest in the schools (traditional public or charter) and interventions that best support high student achievement.
-In addition to the Early Years Education Initiative, additional portfolios of CityBridge’s work have included Catalyst Schools, Tools to 100 Schools, and, currently, the Innovation Portfolio.
+In 2010, CityBridge expanded its focus to serve the full Preschool-grade 12 continuum, looking to find and invest in the schools (traditional public or charter) and interventions that best support high student achievement.
+In addition to the Early Years Education Initiative, additional portfolios of CityBridge’s work have included Catalyst Schools, Tools to 100 Schools, and the Innovation Portfolio.